-Receivables from related parties arise mainly from cost recharges and are due one month after date of transaction.
+Receivables from related parties arise mainly from cost recharges and are due one month after the date of the transaction.
 The receivables are unsecured and bear no interest.

 Payables to the related parties arise mainly from purchase transactions and are due one month after the date of purchase.
-Interest is charged mainly on purchase of vehicles.
+Interest is charged mainly on the purchase of vehicles.